wombleton/gitlaw-nz/acts/E/Estate and Gift Duties Act 1968.md

 *   (1) The following classes of payments, to the extent that they are gifts, shall not constitute dutiable gifts:

-    *   (a) contributions to a group superannuation scheme by an employer in respect of his employees or any class or classes of his employees:
+    *   (a) contributions to a group superannuation scheme by an employer in respect of his or her employees or any class or classes of his or her employees:

     *   (b) payments made by an employer to an employee in consequence of the retirement of that employee from the service of the employer, and any gratuity or bonus paid by an employer to an employee during the continuance of the employment in recognition of special or faithful services rendered, if---